anqurvanillapy/gmhp/README.md

 and will be straightly rendered **ahead of** the theme CSS! *This is an issue I will cope with in the future.*

-- The ahead-of-rendering fonts are:
+- The ahead-of-theme-CSS-rendering fonts are:
     + Lobster (`Lobster-Regular.ttf`)
     + Poiret One (`PoiretOne-Regular.ttf`)
     + Merriweather (`Merriweather-Regular.ttf`)